army-mehak/Project3-Azure-ML/starter_file/README.md

 ## Automated ML
 *TODO*: Give an overview of the `utoml` settings and configuration you used for this experiment AutoML settings is defined and passed to AutoML configuration as a parameters.
-AutoML settings: {"experiment_timeout_minutes": 20", max_concurrent_iterations": 5,"primary_metric": 'AUC_weighted'}.
+AutoML settings:
+{
+    "experiment_timeout_minutes": 20",
+    max_concurrent_iterations": 5,
+    "primary_metric": 'AUC_weighted'
+}
 In AutoML configuration, the train data was passed as parameter along with the type of problem this is i.e. classification.

 ### Results
 *TODO*: What are the results you got with your automated ML model?
 What were the parameters of the model?
 How could you have improved it?